Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-night blindness, progressive narrowing of the field of vision (tunnel vision), and a decrease in the ability to see details (visual acuity).
-These vision problems are due to an ongoing loss of cells in the retina and choroid.
-The vision impairments get progressively worse and usually lead to blindness typically in late adulthood.
-Choroideremia is caused by mutations in the CHM gene and is inherited in an X-linked recessive pattern.Choroideremia is a genetic condition characterized by progressive vision loss that mainly affects males.
-Signs and symptoms of this condition include
+night blindness), which can occur in childhood.
+People with this disorder also experience narrowing of the field of vision (tunnel vision) and decrease in the ability to see details (visual acuity).
+The vision problems are due to loss of cells in the retina (light sensitive part of the eye) and choroid (blood vessels in the eye).
+The vision issues tend to get worse over time and usually lead to blindness in late adulthood.
+The rate and degree of vision loss differs for each person.
+Choroideremia is caused by spelling mistakes (mutations) in the CHM gene and is inherited in an X-linked recessive pattern.Choroideremia is a genetic condition that causes vision loss.
+This disorder typically affects males.
+The first symptom is usually impairment of night vision (

 - Choroideremia.
 Genetics Home Reference.
 2008; http://ghr.nlm.nih.gov/condition/choroideremia.
 Accessed 4/22/2011.